oyyblin/galaxy-docs/doc-overview/2-the-GAL-token/GAL Early Adopter Rewards.md

 **How will I receive GAL airdrop on Ethereum mainnet when I am a holder of Dr. Sol NFT on Solana?**

 GAL is an ERC-20 token.
-You will need to connect your eligible Solana address to an Ethereum address on Galaxy website in order to be able to claim the airdrop.
+You will need to bind your eligible Solana address with an Ethereum address on Galaxy website in order to be able to claim the airdrop.

 **If I have multiple Galaxy Girl and Reindeer NFTs, will I get multiple rewards?**